 Hi!
 I am a PhD candidate at the Department of Leadership & Organizational Behavior at BI Norwegian Business School.
-My PhD project seeks to understand how emotions influence decisions involving risk and uncertainty.
-Methodologically, I primarily use experiments in order to uncover the causal nature of the relationships.
-I am a big fan of open and reproducible science.
-Together with a colleague and PhD candidate, we have set up an open science journal club at our department (ReproducibiliTea BI Oslo) that we are organizing together.
+I am also affiliated with Trope Lab at New York University’s Department of Psychology.
+My PhD project seeks to understand how emotions and psychological distance influence decisions involving risk and uncertainty.
+I am a big fan of open and reproducible science, and an avid user of .
+I set up the first ReproducibiliTea journal club in Norway, that I’m currently co-running with a colleague.
 The goal of our journal club is to raise awareness of open science and reproducibility (see “Projects” for more info).
+I am also a local node leader for Norway’s Reproducibility Network (NORRN) .

 PhD in Organizational Behavior, present